mui/material-ui/packages/pigment-css-react/README.md

 });
 ```

-Instead, use plain objects to define the variants:
+Instead you must use plain objects to define the variants:

 ```jsx
 const Button = styled('button')({